RonaldoNA/Notes-of-Quantum-Mechanics-Spanish-/code-plots/README.md

-#plots an code on octave ddd
+# Plots and code on octave